davidhao1994/weixinghao.github.io/_research/research-project-2.md

 layout: single
 ---

+This is a description of a teaching experience.
+You can use markdown like any other post.

 •	Examined the performance of alcohol-based and water-based CPCs through numerical simulation.
 •	Understood the effects of varying operating conditions (temperature, flow rate, inlet pressure, geometry) and working fluids on CPC performance.
 •	Employed COMSOL software for comprehensive numerical simulations of CPCs and post-processing of MATLAB.